How to Remove Hard Water Stains from Your Plumbing Fixtures: A Detailed Guide

 To remove hard water deposit from these surfaces, apply vinegar or a mixture of vinegar and Borax to a good-enough sponge, pad or scrub brush that won’t scratch the final.
 You can also use 0000 steel wool or ultra-fine sandpaper on most tiles, sinks, and enameled tubs.

-How to clean glass surfaces and glass shower doors
+How to remove hard water stains and clean glass surfaces and glass shower doors

 Hard water can leave white, hazy spots on glass surfaces and shower doors.
 This is due to a buildup of alkaline and other minerals in the water.